Billy Brit

 Billy Brit is a puppet character who has been used in YouTube videos by the youth wing of the British National Party.

 In one of the videos, titled "Heroes", the character recites a poem extolling a series of British figures: Boudicca, Edward I, William Shakespeare, Isaac Newton, Lord Nelson, the Duke of Wellington, Captain Scott, Enoch Powell and Nick Griffin.
 Every verse except for the one on Griffin ends with a statement that the individual was white.

 The "Heroes" video was criticised by Hari Kunzru of The Guardian.
 An episode of Have I Got News for You played a clip containing the Boudicca verse, prompting Stuart Maconie to jokingly comment "Pixar have gone really downhill, haven't they?".

-The puppet itself was not commissioned by the BNP but was, in fact, a standard puppet bought off-the-shelf.
+The puppet itself was not commissioned by the BNP but was a standard puppet bought off-the-shelf.